danwallach/github-classroom-utils/README.md

 tool will tell GitHub to make private all the matching repositories.
 (I've needed this twice in so many years, so I figure others might need this as well.)

+### github_no_partners

+You tell the students that they're required to have a partner, or to have a minimum group size.
+How do you detect the missing students?
+This script does all that.
+It scans all the projects, extracts the teams, and lets you know about any project with fewer than the minimum number of members.
+Likewise, if there are students in your database who aren't attached to any GitHub projects, you get their information as well.

 ### github_graders

 If you're using GitHub Classroom, one of the things you may need to do is assign